nwanduka/documentation/developer_manual/design/introduction.rst

 * Software should get out of the way.
 Do things automatically instead of offering configuration options.
 When people ask for a setting, find out what the root of the problem is and fix that instead.
 Also read `Choosing our Preferences <http://ometer.com/preferences.html>`_.
 * People’s data is sacred.
 Provide undo for most operations and optionally a confirmation for bigger more complex operations, but be careful about confirmations `as they might be dismissed <http://www.alistapart.com/articles/neveruseawarning/>`_.
 * The state of the application should be clear.
 If something loads, provide feedback.
 Reactions should be quick, ideally under 100ms as per `response time limits <https://www.nngroup.com/articles/response-times-3-important-limits/>`_\.
-* The state of the application should be clear.
-If something loads, provide feedback.
 * Regularly reset your installation to see what the first-run experience is like, and improve it.
 * Ideally do `usability testing <http://jancborchardt.net/usability-in-free-software>`_ to know how people use the software.
 Testing with 5 users is enough to identify most of your problems.